UI-Research/mobility-from-poverty/documentation/git_and_github_setup.md

 If you have not already installed the Git software, please complete the installation process from the following [website](https://git-scm.com/downloads).
 You will know it installed successfully if upon completion when you left click in any folder on your computer you see an option to “Open Git Bash here”.

-## Configure Git and Github to account and email
+## Configuring Git and Github to your account and email

 Open git bash on your computers (does not matter where you do it we are just checking that Git is aligned with your Github account)